A disclaimer: I do not own the Harry Potter Series, nor am I making any money from this.

 "What do you want with me?"
-He whispered, gazing deep within its ochre eyes.
+He whispered, gazing deep into its ochre eyes.

 The wolf merely flexed its shoulders and lay down.
 Even lying down, its muzzle came to Harry's chest.
-"Either you're much bigger than the typical werewolf or I'm still very short."
+"You're much bigger than the typical werewolf."
 The beast snorted and looked back up at the moon.

-"Why are you not trying to bite me?"
+"Why aren't you trying to bite me?"
 Harry asked it, but the creature didn't move.
-What was Harry expecting, the wolf to open its jaws and explain.
-It couldn't communicate with him.
+What was Harry expecting, the wolf to open its jaws and explain?

 Sighing he sat down beside it and looked at the moon with it.
-"I know whoever you are the Human in you can hear me.
-What I don't understand is how someone at Hogwarts is hiding something like this."
+"I know whoever you are the human in you can hear me.
+How is someone at Hogwarts is hiding something like this?"

-Swinging its big head down the creature glanced at him before shuffling forward on its paws coming closer to Harry.
-He could feel the warmth flowing from its huge body and he subconsciously leant towards it.
+Swinging its big head down, the creature glanced at him before shuffling forward on its paws coming closer to Harry.
+He could feel the warmth flowing from its huge, furry body and he subconsciously leant towards it.
 Its fur was dark as the night and unbelievably silky to the touch, he concluded running his fingers through it once again.
 The wolf was clearly happy, its great tail thumping occasionally as it continued looking around.

 "Are you keeping an eye out for danger?"
 Harry asked, but again was met with silence.
 "That's something I have to do as well.
 The world we live in, it's not safe."
 The wolf growled gently, almost agreeing with him.
 "Are you a good werewolf then?
 You must be if you aren't attacking humans.
 Or the wolfsbane potion is living up to its name."

-However, Severus had no desire to listen to Potter whine.
-The boy carried on talking and no matter how Severus tried to drown it out reciting Potion ingredients, he could still hear him.
-He saw the boy enough in school hours, this was Severus' time and he didn't want to share it with the bloody boy who lived.
+Severus had no desire to listen to Potter whine.
+The boy carried on talking, and no matter how Severus tried to drown it out reciting potion ingredients, he could still hear him.
+Was it not torture enough that he had to teach him during school hours?
+Or that Albus had him and the rest of the school staff keeping a surreptitious eye on the boy-who-lived.
+Evenings were his time in which he could relax from his obligations to the school and its headmaster, he didn't want to spend anymore time with Potter than needed.

-Potter was now touching him, which made his skin crawl.
+Potter was now touching him, making his skin crawl.
 What gave Potter the audacity to reach out and touch something that could rip his arms off effortlessly?
 Severus was not some pampered pet to be fawned over.
-Alright he was actually touching the wolf, but the wolf was a part of him, therefore indirectly Severus which meant he was touching him.
-Severus at the moment had to be content with thinking up ways to make Potter suffer in the next few days.
-When that didn't work he thought about ways to torture the boy.
-He had to stop with the involvement of Voldemort however.
-The Dark Lord was able to read his mind and probably would have gotten a few ideas.
-But even that couldn't shake the loathsome feeling of being touched by someone he detested.
-No that word was not strong enough.
-Hated?
-No despised was a much better word.
+Severus contented himself with thinking up ways to make Potter suffer in the next few days.
+When that didn't prove distraction enough from the boy's grubby nails scratching his neck, he thought of ways to torture the boy.
+Even that couldn't shake the loathsome feeling of being touched by someone he detested.

 "Do you have a name, besides your human one I mean?"

-(Let me open my mouth and tell you my name.)
-Severus thought thinking of all his sharp teeth, yet the wolf didn't find this amusing.
+Let me open my mouth and tell you my name, Severus thought thinking of all his sharp teeth.
+The wolf didn't find it amusing.
 What did Potter expect?
 He would open his jaws and speak to him.
 He didn't see any reason in lowering himself to talk to Potter when he was human, why start now?
-Besides, their was the fact Werewolves couldn't communicate with people.

 How much longer did this have to go on?
-The boy's voice grated on him and Severus couldn't care less what Potter had to say.
-The boy had no concept of real life; everything was always handed to him on a plate, no matter how Severus had tried to mess it up.
-No matter how many crimes he had pinned on the boy Dumbledore had always found a way around it.
-Couldn't insult the favourite golden child now could we?
+Severus couldn't care less what Potter had to say.
+The boy had no concept of real life.
+Everything was handed to him on a plate, no matter how Severus tried to mess it up.
+No matter how many crimes he pinned on the boy Dumbledore had always found a way around it.
+Couldn't insult the favourite golden child now, could we?
 Severus sneered at himself.
 No matter how many times Dumbledore had asked him to be civil to the boy Severus couldn't do it, he actively chose not to.
-People like Potter like Potter Senior lived in worlds far beyond his own and had to be brought down into reality.
-Arrogant tossers who thought life owed them.
-Not like Severus who had been born with nothing and worked hard for what he had now.
+People like Potter, like James lived in worlds far beyond his own and had to be brought down into reality.
+Arrogant bastards who thought life owed them.
+Unlike Severus who was born with nothing, working hard for what he had now.
 Where had it led him?
-Severus was an esteemed Potions Master, safe under Dumbledore and James Potter had ended up dead.
+Severus was an esteemed potions master, safe under Albus and James Potter had ended up dead.

 "I think I'll call you Artemis."
 Wheedled down into his ears.
 Potter surely was not so dense to call him that.
-Beside the fact Artemis was a girl's name she had nothing to do with the moon as many people thought.
+Besides the fact Artemis was a female's name she had nothing to do with the moon as many people thought.
 Is this what they were teaching in Astrology these days?
-Severus assumed this was where Potter was going with this.

 Potter stood as well patting his head in farewell.
 "Will I see you again?"

-(No!)
-Severus hollered, but the wolf just whined and rubbed his head against Harry before bounding away.
+No!
+Severus hollered.
+The wolf whined and rubbed his head against Harry before bounding away.